Lucifer1662/Over-Hooked/README.md

 7. The recording and notes were uploaded to shared google drive.

 #### Querying Method: Interviews
 We chose Interviews for our Querying Method.
 This we chose over Questionnaires as it required less work for the tester and we did not need any other documents sent to them.
-This

 6 particpants: